nasa/oceandata-notebooks/docs/notebooks/oci/satdata_visualization_v3.md

 ## Summary

-testThis is an introductory tutorial to the visualization possibilities arising from PACE data, meant to give you ideas and tools to develop your own scientific data visualizations.
+This is an introductory tutorial to the visualization possibilities arising from PACE data, meant to give you ideas and tools to develop your own scientific data visualizations.

 ## Learning Objectives